metabase/metabase/docs/api/database.md

     questions virtual DB).
 Prefer using `include` and `saved` instead.

   * `include_editable_data_model` will only include DBs for which the current user has data model editing permissions.
 (If `include=tables`, this also applies to the list of tables in each DB).
-Has no effect unless Enterprise Edition code is available the advanced-permissions feature is enabled.
+Should only be used if Enterprise Edition code is available the advanced-permissions feature is enabled.

   * `exclude_uneditable_details` will only include DBs for which the current user can edit the DB details.
 Has no